 - Mr. Mann began his martial arts training 38 years ago in August 1980 with the ATA's "Master Brown" while attending college.
-Mr. Mann wanted to take as many classes each day as he could, so GM Brown
+He quickly realized the average student took a few 1 hour classes per week.
+However Mr. Mann didn't want to end-up average, and he felt the best way not too was by training more than 1 hour per day.
+So GM Brown

 are from GM Brown, and his current rank at 56 years old is 9th degree

 .
-GM Brown has taught thousands of students, and created over 100 black belts, and Mr. Mann is the first, and only one so far, GM Brown has promoted to 9th degree.
+It should be noted that GM Brown has taught many thousands of students, and created over 100 black belts, and Mr. Mann is the first, and only one so far, GM Brown has promoted to 9th degree.

 - By the mid-1980's Mr. Mann had his BBA and was back in his hometown of Dallas, trying out local TKD schools.
 Years went by before he found a school he felt came close to GM Brown's high quality standards.
 Eventually he found GM Larry Wheeler's